Lake Como is one of the most beautiful lakes in Italy. Is Lake Como worth visiting?

 There are many towns in Lake Como, but if there’s a town you should not miss visiting in Lake Como, it’s Bellagio, indeed!
 Its streets are totally perfect for leisurely wanderings.
 But, for me, Punta Spartivento is the unmissable place to see in this unmissable town.

 Punta Spartivento, or the Cape of Split Wind, is a park located on the tip of the Bellagio peninsula where the three parts of Lake Como meet.
-Its location that’s almost in the middle of Lake Como lets you see nearly 270 degrees of scenic sights!
+Its location, almost in the middle of Lake Como, lets you see nearly 270 degrees of scenic sights!
 Especially on a sunny day, scenes of glittering water and dramatic mountains in Punta Spartivento will surely awe-inspire you.

-If you stay in Bellagio for the night, make Punta Spartivento your first destination the following day – that is if the weather forecast is good.
+If you stay in Bellagio for the night, make Punta Spartivento your first destination the following day if the weather forecast is good.
 Alpine lakes usually have magical views during sunrise.

 Punta Spartivento has a small garden area and a restaurant too.
-Usually, it has fewer people, thus if you want a peaceful breakfast, this park is probably the place you’d like to visit.
+Usually, it has fewer people.
+Thus if you want a peaceful breakfast, this park is probably where you’d like to visit.
 You can find adorable wild swans in Punta Spartivento too!

 Looking for something unique to discover in Lake Como?
 Madonna del Ghisallo in Magreglio is the one!
 Well, Madonna del Ghisallo is not only unique but also scenic and mystic… a place definitely not to be missed when visiting Lake Como.